Clifford Quantum Cellular Automata: Trivial group in 2D and Witt group in 3D: Exponents of Clifford QCA

-Here, $\dagger$ is the transpose followed by the $\FF_p$-linear involution $x_j \mapsto \bar x_j = x_j^{-1}$ of~$R$, corresponding to the inversion of the lattice $\ZZ^D$ about its origin.
-The set of all such matrices $Q$ maps into $\mathfrak C(D,p)$, which becomes surjective if we enlarge the domain by taking the union of such sets of matrices over all~$q$.
+of~$R$, corresponding to the inversion of the lattice $\ZZ^D$ about its origin. \footnote{ If $R$ is regarded as a group algebra over $\FF_p$, this involution is the usual antipode map of the group algebra.
+For the group algebra for a nonabelian group, the antipode map is not an automorphism because it reverses the multiplication order.
+But our group $\ZZ^D$ is abelian, and therefore the antipode map is an $\FF_p$-algebra automorphism of $R$. } The set of all such matrices $Q$ maps into $\mathfrak C(D,p)$, where the map becomes surjective if we enlarge the domain by taking the union of such sets of matrices over all~$q$.
 The tensor product of QCAs corresponds to a direct sum of the corresponding symplectic matrices.
 The lost information in the association from $\alpha$ to $Q$ is only a nonentangling Clifford circuit (actually consisting of Pauli matrices) of depth one~\cite[Prop.
 2.1]{Haah2013}.

+We will frequently use matrix operations involving the antipode map, which we denote as follows.
+For any matrix $M$ let $M_{\mu \nu}$ denote its matrix element.

+These notations will be used for any invertible element of $R$ which is a $1$-by-$1$ matrix.

 The generators for Clifford circuits correspond to elementary row operations that are symplectic~\cite{Haah2013}.
 Define

 The elementary row operations corresponding to TI Clifford circuit and shift layers are: